pChitral/University-at-Buffalo-Faculty-Web-Scraper/README.md

 # Faculty Scraper

 Faculty Scraper is a Python web scraping tool designed to extract data from a faculty directory website.
 It retrieves information such as faculty names, colleges, email addresses, subjects taught, and research topics.
 The scraped data is stored in a list of dictionaries and can be exported to a CSV file for further analysis.
+For those interested in a more in-depth understanding, I highly recommend reading my article: [Medium Link](https://chitralpatil.medium.com/web-scraping-with-python-a-comprehensive-guide-to-extracting-faculty-data-and-boosting-performance-49bc9e2341b5).
+It covers the code implementation, step-by-step explanations, and the benefits of utilizing concurrent features for efficient data extraction.

 ## Dependencies